 That he posssesses Kurumizawa’s abilities to transform himself into white polygonal shapes confirms he is the source of the power.
 But he is also Uehara.
 This rewrites The 25th Ward so that the previously ineffective Uehara was, in reality, assisting Kurumizawa all along.
 Newtype Kamui even executes liberatory violence: he delivers one of the chain of killing blows to FU, not only an abusive murderer and conquering dictator but one aligned specifically with a sleazy, gentrifying real estate company similar to the Uminosuke-aligned urban development projects of the Japanese police state.

 But Uehara’s motivations in Travis Strikes Again are unclear.
 There is no obvious reason he would embark on this mission for Aoyama and Akama.
-If he works for the RA Bureau, not only is it presumably disbanded with the end of the city, but this would also have no clear connection to anything he does in Travis Strikes Again.
+If he works for the RA Bureau, not only is it presumably disbanded with the end of The 25th Ward, but this would also have no clear connection to anything he does in Travis Strikes Again.

 In “Modern Observation,” Uehara meets Travis at Fatboy Burger and requests he fly to Tokyo because of “trouble” there.
 But Travis does not seem to resolve any kind of trouble before leaving Japan.
 Helping Travis find the Death Balls could serve a geopolitical purpose, one that the fourth and fifth Kamui would favor: thwarting imperialism and another semi-Maspro by wiping out the CIA.
 From this perspective, Uehara is taking steps to ensure this outcome.
 He might, then, be in league with Klark, or Aoyama and Akama might be in league with Klark, or they might be associates of Travis’s own time-traveling children and direct the powerful Uehara to help with the Death Balls for this reason.